SeunguLyu/NeatoKart/README.md

 After the points have been converted to camera frame, they can then be converted to pixel coordinates by dotting the camera intrinsic matrix with the points themselves.
 The values for the [camera intrinsic matrix](https://github.com/SeunguLyu/NeatoKart/blob/main/neato_kart/create_track.py#:~:text=%23%20camera%20intrinsics-,self.K,-%3D%20np.) has been calculated through camera calibration.

 When converting camera_frame points to pixel coordinates, we make sure to exclude coordinates with -z values, as they correspond to points that lie behind the Neato’s field of view.
 Without this filter, the track would be incorrectly drawn during the gameplay.
 Because this filter eliminates some of the points that consist the track, we chose to draw the track line by line, formed by a set of two consecutive pixel coordinates.
+Further detail on the camera frame → pixel coordinates transformation is given in [camera matrix](#camera-matrix).

 ### Minimap <a name="minimap"></a>